Custom Software · Baltimore

 Exactly what you get

 You get software built around the process that makes you money, with the leaky handoffs closed in code instead of patched with spreadsheets.
 It produces the audit trails regulated buyers ask for and gives you one system of record instead of three tools and a glue layer.
-It connects to your ERP (Enterprise Resource Planning), custom CRM (Customer Relationship Management), and business intelligence dashboards so the data your core workflow captures flows to finance, sales, and reporting without re-keying.
+It connects to your ERP (Enterprise Resource Planning), custom CRM (Customer Relationship Management), and business intelligence (BI) dashboards so the data your core workflow captures flows to finance, sales, and reporting without re-keying.

 How to choose a developer in Baltimore